erjank/teaching/guide.md

     how women and some racial minorities are systematically pushed out of computing, and what can be done about it.

+## Key Terms

+*Educational psychology* is the study of how people learn.
+It touches on everything from the neuropsychology of perception and the mechanisms of memory to the sociology of school systems and the philosophical question of what we actually mean by "learning" (which turns out to be pretty complicated once you start looking beyond the standardized Western classroom).
+Within the broad scope of educational psychology, two specific perspectives have primarily influenced our teaching practices (and by extension, this instructor training).

+The first perspective is *cognitivism*, which treats learning as a problem in neuropsychology.
+Cognitivists focus their attention on things like pattern recognition, memory formation, and recall.
+It is good at answering low-level questions, but generally ignores larger issues like, "What do we mean by 'learning'?" and, "Who gets to decide?"

+The second perspective is *[situated learning][wikipedia-situated-learning]*, which focuses on how *[legitimate peripheral participation][wikipedia-peripheral]* leads to people becoming members of a *[community of practice]*.
+Unpacking those terms, the situated learning perspective focuses on the transition from being a newcomer to being accepted as a peer by those who already do the activity in question.
+Situated learning is directly relevant to our learners, many of whom ease into scientific computing by doing small tasks that experienced practitioners would regard as straightforward, but who learn how to take on bigger and more novel challenges both from what they do and from the feedback (and welcome) it elicits.
+It is equally relevant to our instructors (i.e., you), who are approaching evidence-based teaching in the same way.

+For example, Software and Data Carpentry aim to serve researchers who are exploring data management and programming on their own (legitimate peripheral practice) and make them aware of other people doing that work (simply by attending the workshop) and the best practices and ideas of that community of practice, thereby giving them a way to become members of that community.
+Situated learning thus describes why we teach, and recognizes that teaching and learning is necessarily rooted in a social context.
+We then depend on the cognitivist perspective to drive *how* we teach the specific content associated with the community of practice.

+> **Other Perspectives**
+>
+> There are many other perspectives outside cognitivist theory—see [this
+> site][learning-theories] for summaries.
+Besides cognitivism, those
+> encountered most frequently include *behaviorism* (which treats
+> education as stimulus/response conditioning), *constructivism* (which
+> considers learning an active process during which learners construct
+> knowledge for themselves), *connectivism* (which emphasizes the social
+> aspects of learning, particularly those made possible by the
+> Internet), and *connectionism*, a cognitivist theory that explains
+> learning as creating connections between concepts.
+And yes, it would
+> help if their names were less similar…

+Educational psychology does not tell us how to teach on its own because it under-constrains the problem: in real life, several different teaching methods might be consistent with what we currently know about how learning works.
+We therefore have to try those methods in the class, with actual learners, in order to find out how well they balance the different forces in play.
+This is called *instructional design* (ID).
+If educational psychology is the science, ID is the engineering.

+FIXME: more on ID

+In the end, effective teaching often depends on what the teacher knows.
+The things teachers know can be divided into:

+*   *content knowledge*, such as the "what" of programming;

+*   *general pedagogical knowledge*, i.e., an understanding of the psychology of learning; and

+*   the *pedagogical content knowledge* (PCK) that connects the two.
+PCK is things like what examples to use when teaching how parameters are passed to a function, or what misconceptions about wildcard expansion are most common.

+FIXME: more on PCK

+A great example of PCK is Gelman and Nolan's *[Teaching Statistics: A Bag of Tricks]* {{"bib:gelman-stats"|cite}}, which is full of PCK for teaching introductory statistics.
+The [CS Teaching Tips][cs-teaching-tips] site is gathering similar ideas for computing.

+## Myths

+One [well-known scheme][wikipedia-learning-modalities] characterizes learners as visual, auditory, or kinesthetic according to whether they like to see things, hear things, or do things.
+This scheme is easy to understand, but as de Bruyckere and colleagues point out in *Urban Myths About Learning and Education*
+{{"bib:debruyckere-urban-myths"|cite}}, it is almost certainly false.
+Unfortunately, that hasn't stopped a large number of companies from marketing products based on it to parents and school boards.

+This is not the only myth to plague education.
+The learning pyramid that shows we remember 10% of what we read, 20% of what we hear, and so on?
+Myth.
+The idea that "brain games" can improve our intelligence, or at least slow its decline in old age?
+Also a myth, as are the claims that the Internet is making us dumber or that young people read less than they used to.

+Computing education has its own myths.
+Mark Guzdial's "Top 10 Myths About Teaching Computer Science" {{"bib:guzdial-top10"|cite}} are:

+1. The lack of women in Computer Science is just like all the other STEM fields.

+1. To get more women in CS, we need more female CS faculty.

+1. A good CS teacher is a good lecturer.

+1. Clickers and the like are an add-on for a good teacher.

+1. Student evaluations are the best way to evaluate teaching.

+1. Good teachers personalize education for students' learning styles.

+1. High schools just can't teach CS well, so they shouldn't do it at all.

+1. The real problem is to get more CS curriculum into the hands of teachers.

+1. All I need to do to be a good CS teacher is model good software development practice, because my job is to produce excellent software engineers.

+1. Some people are just born to program.

+The last of these is the most pervasive and most damaging.
+As discussed in [Motivation](/motivation/), Elizabeth Patitsas and others have shown that grades in computing classes are *not* bimodal
+{{"bib:patitsas-cs-grades"|cite}}, i.e., there isn't one group that gets it and another that doesn't.
+Many of the participants in our workshops have advanced degrees in intellectually demanding subjects, but have convinced themselves that they just don't have what it takes to be programmers.
+If all we do is dispel that belief, we will have done them a service.

 ## Starting Out

 To begin your class, the instructors should give a brief introduction